 - TOTAL

-How to poach shrimp so that they are perfectly cooked and flavorful.
+How to poach shrimp so they turn out perfectly cooked and flavorful.
 Cooking times will vary depending on the size of your shrimp.
 The recipe below assumes large shrimp, but we have provided guidance for other sizes of shrimp in the article above.

 You Will Need